 Because we started with these tests, we were able to iterate and pivot early on in design, and create affordances that worked across all devices.

-We thought that nodding in response to questions like "Continue?" would be more conversational and intuitive for new users.
+Initially, we thought that conversational patterns like nodding in response to questions like "Continue?" would be platform-agnostic and intuitive for new users.

-This worked really well for hands-free headsets: users nodded, the device's accelerometer was triggered, and subjects thought it was delightful and "cool".
+This worked really well for hands-free headsets: users nodded, the device's accelerometer was triggered, and subjects thought it was delightful.

-...but for handheld devices (like Google Cardboards) it was a disaster: users nodded their heads, but they held their hands (and their device) still.
+But for handheld devices (like Google Cardboards) it was a disaster: users nodded their heads, and held their hands (and their device) still.
 The device couldn't tell they were nodding, and they grew frustrated and confused — "Why was nothing happening?
 Did I nod wrong?
 Should I nod harder?
 Did I break it?" — without any feedback.

 The filmmakers had done some early interviews about the content of the film (and the VR footage), and surfaced an unexpected user concern that we might not have known to look for otherwise: anxiety about the material.

 Oh, uh, I don't know.
 I don't think I want to see animals in situations like that.

 What group are you with?
 Is this one of those undercover videos?

 Quotes from test users & audience members approached by the filmmakers.

 Around that time, a few undercover videos of farm animals being abused had gone viral.
 Users were concerned that we'd be strapping a device to their face and trapping them in an experience that was painful to watch even when it wasn't in VR.